Yandex Cloud

 • The CDN responds to file requests with 5xx codes (server error)

-• Updated settings are not applied to the resource
+• Updated settings failed to apply to the resource

-• A CDN resource has the Not active status and content is not available to users
+• The CDN resource has the Not active status, preventing content delivery to users

 • Unable to configure the TLS certificate

-Below is the list of the most frequent issues with Cloud CDN and ways to resolve them.
+Below is the list of common issues with Cloud CDN and ways to fix them.

 The CDN responds to file requests with 3xx codes (redirect)The CDN responds to file requests with 3xx codes (redirect)

 • Protocol used by the origins as the primary one (HTTP or HTTPS).
-If origins redirect requests from a URI with the http scheme to a URI with the https scheme, you must select the HTTPS protocol for the resource, and vice versa.
+If origins redirect requests from http URIs to https URIs, select HTTPS for the resource, and vice versa.

-For example, if the header value is configured as www.example.com, and the origins redirect requests with this value to example.com, change the value in the settings to example.com.
+For example, if the header value is set to www.example.com, and origins redirect requests with this value to example.com, change the value in the settings to example.com.

 The CDN responds to file requests with 4xx codes (client error)The CDN responds to file requests with 4xx codes (client error)